TODOvue/tv-sidebar/README.md

 - No direct DOM access (`window` / `document`) → safe for SSR
 - Compatible with Nuxt 3 out of the box
 - Styles are bundled and auto-imported
-- Dynamic component resolution works in both client and server contexts
-- Use `linkTag="nuxt-link"` for Nuxt applications
+- No router/nuxt-link dependency inside the component

 ---
 ## Development